 Sausage and pesto pasta with peas

-- Notes: She suggests mixing all the elements together in the pot, which I do not do.
-I serve this as a lot of elements so it stays kid-friendly, and my husband and I just mix our servings together in our bowls.
+- Instead of mixing all the elements together in the pot, serve each element separately so it stays kid-friendly.
+Adults can layer and mix everything together in their bowls.

 - Great as leftovers the next day for lunch!